Survey on Sexual Misconduct in the Canadian Armed Forces (SSMCAF)

 View the Questionnaire(s) and reporting guide(s) .

-Consistency edits were also applied.
+Consistency edits were also applied before releasing the data.

 No imputation methods were employed.